 Crystal Mountain ski areaMary Lea Griggs was the spearhead in developing a ski area northeast of Mt Rainier.
+She was the mother of Chauncey Griggs, who had been involved in setting up rope tows in the Northwest through Ski Lifts, Inc. (Note: Duke Watson said Chauncey Griggs was Mary Lea Griggs' cousin.
+I think that's more likely.)
 Everybody enjoyed skiing at Sun Valley and they wanted something comparable in Washington.
 They assembled a board of directors, mostly of Seattle people.
 Walt recalled several names, consistent with the list in the Crystal Mountain prospectus.
 Leo Gallagher was on the board as a representative from Tacoma.
 Walt worked for John Graham, who he had met in Sun Valley after leaving the Army Corps of Engineers.
 Graham assigned Walt to make a feasibility study of Crystal Mountain.
 Walt thought it was a dream job at first but after three years was glad to get out of it.
 "Skiing is a very thin business," he remarked.

-In winter they'd leave the highway at Silver Springs Lodge (since removed) and ski seven miles up Silver Creek to do their snow surveys.
-Fortunately there was a cabin they could use.
+In winter they'd park at Silver Springs Lodge (since removed) and ski about six miles up Silver Creek to do their snow surveys.
+Fortunately there was a cabin on the mountain that they could use.
 Walt led five trips a year for three years.
 Warren Spickard also led five trips a year.
 They ran survey trips every two weeks throughout the winter.
 Walt recalled that this was from 1956 through 1958.
 "But the time I'd run fifteen trips up there," said Walt, "I'd had enough ski mountaineering to last me the rest of my life."